Centuries ago Alabama was home to the Cherokees, Choctaws and Chickasaws. It is still home to the Choctaw and Creek Tribes in South Alabama.

 Miss Nanna became the first formation director for the Tertiaries and on December 9, 1944, Fr.
 Thomas, OCD, Prior at Brookline, MA, received the profession of Oliver Inkel, who took the religious name Joseph of the Child Jesus, TOCD.
 Mr. Inkel’s son, a Priest, served the diocese of Mobile and Birmingham.
 Other Tertiaries followed and the Mobile Community of the Holy Spirit was canonically established on December 11, 1954.

-After 57 years, The OCDS Community of the Holy Spirit, has an active membership roster of 36 members comprised of Professed members, Candidates for Final Promise, Candidates for First Promise, Aspirants, Isolate Members, and Guests.
+After 64 years, The OCDS Community of the Holy Spirit, has an active membership roster of 30 members comprised of Professed members, Candidates for Final Promise, and Aspirants.